 Banana porridge:

-- Halve the banana.
+- Banana: Halve the banana.
 Mash one half and slice the other half.
-Mix the mashed banana and the nut butter with the cooked porridge.
+Mix the mashed banana and the nut butter with the cooked porridge.1 banana + 1 teaspoon almond butter

-- Top the porridge with the sliced banana, sprinkle with chopped almonds or peanuts, and with some cinnamon to taste.
+- Assemble porridge: Top the porridge with the sliced banana, sprinkle with chopped almonds or peanuts, and with some cinnamon to taste.1 tablespoon almonds + sprinkle of cinnamon

-- You can add some sweetener like stevia, honey, maple syrup, etc, but if the banana is ripe enough, the porridge will be sweet enough without anything added.
+- Add sweeteners like stevia, honey, maple syrup, etc, but if the banana is ripe enough, the porridge will be sweet enough without anything added. sweetener

 Notes

-- Regular milk or any kind of plant-based milk like almond, rice, oat, coconut (from a pack, not a can) milk.
+- Milk: Regular milk or any kind of plant-based milk, such as almond, rice, oat, or coconut (from a pack, not a can).

-- I use stevia most of the time, but sugar, honey, maple, date, agave syrup are fine as well.
+- Sweeteners: I use stevia most of the time, but sugar, honey, maple, date, and agave syrup are also fine.

 Angela says